liprin1129/DataAnalyst/HomeWork/P3_Data_Wrangling/writeup.md

 #### 2.3.
 Data cleaning

 Based on the problems audited above, I cleaned and corrected the dataset.
-For problamatic street name, I removed the street names which are not in Sheffield, so they have **None** value in their node.
+For problamatic street name, I removed the street names which are not in Sheffield, so they have **None** value in their nodes.
 Then I modified wrong street name and street type.
 Finally, duplicated street type is also deleted.
+Below is the snip code for street name cleaning process.

 ```Python
 def audit_street_type(street_types, street_name):